Staying Connected: What Open Adoption Really Means

 • Emails or texts with small milestones

-• In-person visits once or twice a year
+• In-person visits throughout the year

 • Ongoing communication through a private channel or app